andrewlin16/d2matchdb/README.md

 * `id <match id>`: Show match information for the given match id (from the database).
-* `at <time>`: Show the match that started closest to the given time (time must be in format "YYYY-MM-DD hh-mm-ss"
+* `at <time>`: Show the match that started closest to the given time (time must be in format "YYYY-MM-DD hh-mm-ss").
 * `select * from matches order by id desc limit 5`: Show the last 5 matches.

 Misc